 - Machine Learning: ML algorithms detect evolving fraud patterns, identify anomalies in behavior or claim frequency, and refine risk scoring over time.
 For example, if a specific combination of data fields consistently results in flagged or denied claims, the system learns and adjusts risk assessments automatically.

-Together, these tools don’t just make claims faster — they make decisions smarter, reduce leakage, and improve customer satisfaction.
+Together, these insurance AI tools don’t just make claims faster — they make decisions smarter, reduce leakage, and improve customer satisfaction.
 In short: good AI doesn’t replace people.
 It puts better tools in their hands so they can focus on complex decisions, not paperwork.

 P&C Auto Claim Scenario Using AI